DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Then it is demon?"

 If it is Vanessa's servant then it is without doubts a demon...
-But is it really so?
+But was it really so?
 If this monster serves Vanessa, it is strange that there were no information on it in their records.

 "Let's run!
 There!"